microsoft/implementation-patterns/azure-pipelines/README.md

         }
       }

-  To deploy the deploy and extract the outputs in the script:
+  Then in the PowerShell script, use this to deploy the storage account and extract the outputs:

       $storageOutput = az deployment group create --resource-group $resourceGroupName --name $storageAccountName --template-file "$templatesLocation\Storage.json" --parameters storageAccountName=$storageAccountName
       $storageJSON = $storageOutput | ConvertFrom-Json
       $storageAccountAccessKey = $storageJSON.properties.outputs.storageAccountKey.value

-  To upload the secret into a keyvault, use:
+  Now that we have the secret, we can set it in a configuration, or upload it.
+The sample below uploads the secret into a keyvault:

       az keyvault secret set --vault-name $keyVaultName --name $keyVaultSecretName --value $storageAccountAccessKey

-- **Parallel Jobs**: With this method of deployment, we can make use of parallel jobs.
-For example, to deploy storage, cdn and sql.
-Storage (30s) is a dependency for CDN (30s), but SQL (120s) can be deployed independently - we could argue that running this in 3 jobs will be fast
+- **Parallel Jobs**: By default, an Azure Pipeline has one job that runs the tasks in serial.
+If we add multiple jobs, we can parallelize the tasks.
+For example, to deploy storage, CDN and SQL: Storage (30s) is a dependency for CDN (30s), but SQL (120s) can be deployed independently. - we could argue that running this in 3 jobs will be fast

-    Diagram showing serial deployment in 6 minutes.
+    When deploying with one job, the tasks require 6 minutes to deploy.
 Each item must wait for the previous item to deploy.
     ![serial deployment](https://github.com/microsoft/implementation-patterns/blob/main/azure-pipelines/serialJobPipelines.png)

-    Diagram showing parallel deployment in 3-4 minutes.
+    When using multiple parallel jobs, the tasks only require 3-4 minutes.
 We group items that don't have dependencies, and separate long running tasks into their own job.
+I have a real world sample
     ![parallel deployment](https://github.com/microsoft/implementation-patterns/blob/main/azure-pipelines/parallelJobPipelines.png)

     We can see see the use of multiple jobs in the sample YAML below, with the usage of "dependsOn", to create job dependencies.
-We can also use conditions to run particular jobs in certain circumstances
+We can also use conditions to run particular jobs in certain circumstances.
+This YAML is deploying storage in one job, and some CDN, Redis, and web app services in a second job, and finally deploying a SQL server in a third job.

         jobs: